yenvanio/Pareto-Front/README.md

 # Pareto-Front
-Research to decrease the time complexity when finding the Pareto Frontier
+Research to decrease the time complexity to find the Pareto Frontier